 I like to read the captions from clothing catalogs to get a good feel for the clothing:

-1924-(right) Stylish, well tailored Suit of fancy mixed All-Wool Cassimere in the latest shades of brown and gray.
-Semi-form fitting coat in single breasted style and full lined with tropic weight All Wool Alpaca.
+1924-(right) Stylish, well-tailored Suit of fancy mixed All-Wool Cassimere in the latest shades of brown and gray.
+Semi-form fitting coat in single-breasted style and fully lined with tropic weight All Wool Alpaca.
 High cut vest.
-Two pair of long trousers with your choice of plain or cuff bottoms.
+Two pairs of long trousers with your choice of plain or cuff bottoms.

 1927 – (B pictured at top) Designed for young men who desire “something different.”
 Exceptionally well tailored in the newest weave All Wool Worsted.
 The distinctly attractive Summer shades are made strikingly snappy by the harmonizing stripes.
 Coat: The latest one button model, with slanting slashed pockets, upper welt and inside breast pockets, rounded front and stylishly shaped lapels.
-Coat is half lined with durable alpaca.
+The coat is half lined with durable alpaca.
 Trousers- Have the last minute, wide, two-button waistband and wide belt loops Straight or cuff wide bottom.
-Sandy brown or blue grey fabric choices.
+Sandy brown or blue-grey fabric choices.

 Young men’s shoes were standard brown lace up oxfords or lace-up dress boots.
 They had cap toes and often brogue detail on the seams.
 Toes were round and blunt gradually coming to a rounded square toe by the late 20’s.
 Soles were rather thick rubber even in dressier styles.
 Both shoes and boots were popular in the early 1920’s.
 By the end of the decade, boots were just worn by boys and working-class men.
 The iconic two-tone lace-up shoes could have been worn by teens in suits, but usually, they wore them for casual everyday activities and sports.